South side of Main Rock. South Ridge (5.6) follow...

 Not only is Main Rock the largest block of granite in the area, it's also the farthest from the trail head.
 For the easiest hike, follow the trail to the elevated boardwalk section and continue up around First Rock, the Teenage Area, and Pumpmaster.
 You'll approach Main Rock from the northeast side.
 Another option is to take the faint trail that branches to the left just before the boardwalk section.
 This trail leads directly to Main Rock, but it's steeper and generally wetter.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Main Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Main Rock:

 Featured Route For Main Rock